telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 ### Function Result

-The `valueMapper` callback expects to receive a row index or list of indices (when multiple selection is available).
+The `valueMapper` callback expects to receive a row index or list of indices when multiple selection is available.
 That being said, the service should return either an index (number) or a list of indices.
-If the value does not exist the `valueMapper` should return `null`, `[]` or `-1` and the widget will deselect the currently selected item(s).
+If the value does not exist, the `valueMapper` should return `null`, `[]` or `-1` and the widget deselects the currently selected items.

-For instance, examine the result of [the test service](https://demos.telerik.com/kendo-ui/combobox/virtualization) used in the online demos:
+For example, examine the result of [the test service](https://demos.telerik.com/kendo-ui/combobox/virtualization) used in the online demos.

+###### Example

 ```javascript
 $.ajax({